-OFFICE OF THE GOVERNOR – News Release – Governor Ige’s Supplemental Budget proposal invests in improving the lives of Hawaii’s peoplePosted on Dec 16, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Governor Ige’s Supplemental Budget proposal invests in improving the lives of Hawaii’s peoplePosted on Dec 16, 2019 in Latest Department News, Office of the Governor Press Releases

 Governor Ige’s Supplemental Budget proposal invests in improving the lives of Hawaiʻi’s people